-An Essential Guide to SMS Text Messaging for Schools
+An Essential Guide to Text Messaging Service for Schools

 The tools that schools most often use are opt-in keywords, tags, mass text message broadcasting, and TextSanity inbox.
 Each tool presents a different way to connect with your school audience whether that’s parents, students, or staff.
 We’ll go over the advantages and disadvantages below so you ensure you’re using the right tool for the job.